Locating the Core-Mantle Boundary using Oscillations of Atmospheric Neutrinos: Introduction and Motivation

 Complementary information using additional probes such as neutrinos can improve our understanding about the structure of Earth.
 Neutrinos interact only via weak interactions, which enables most of the neutrinos to pass through Earth without getting absorbed.
 The cross section for interaction of neutrino with nucleons increases with energy.
 At energies higher then a few TeV, the interaction cross-section is large enough to have sizable absorption of neutrinos inside the Earth~\cite{Gandhi:1995tf,IceCube:2017roe}.
 The idea of using the attenuation in the flux of neutrinos to probe the internal structure of Earth was proposed in Ref.~\cite{Placci:1973,Volkova:1974xa}, and detailed studies using neutrinos from various sources, such as man-made neutrinos~\cite{Placci:1973,Volkova:1974xa,Nedyalkov:1981,Nedyalkov:1981yy,Nedialkov:1983,Krastev:1983,DeRujula:1983ya,Wilson:1983an,Askarian:1984xrv,Volkova:1985zc,Tsarev:1985yub,Borisov:1986sm,Tsarev:1986xg,Borisov:1989kh,Winter:2006vg}, extraterrestrial neutrinos~\cite{Wilson:1983an,Kuo:1995,Crawford:1995,Jain:1999kp,Reynoso:2004dt}, and atmospheric neutrinos~\cite{Gonzalez-Garcia:2007wfs,Borriello:2009ad,Takeuchi:2010,Romero:2011zzb} have been performed.
-The absorption tomography of Earth has been performed using one-year data of multi-TeV atmospheric muon neutrinos collected by the IceCube detector~\cite{Gonzalez-Garcia:2007wfs,Donini:2018tsg} where the densities of various layers and the mass of Earth have been estimated using neutrinos.
+The analysis in Ref.~\cite{Gonzalez-Garcia:2007wfs} made a forecast that using the absorption of high-energy atmospheric neutrinos (in the range of 10 to 100 TeV), IceCube can reject the homogeneity of the Earth at 3.4$\sigma$ confidence level in 10 years with conservative assumptions on the theoretical and systematic uncertainties.
+The analysis of the one-year data of multi-TeV atmospheric muon neutrinos at IceCube, carried out in Ref.~\cite{Donini:2018tsg}, estimated the densities of various Earth layers using the absorption of high-energy neutrinos for the first time.
+They determined the mass of the Earth to be $M^\nu_E = 6.0^{+1.6}_{-1.3} \times 10^{24}$ kg, which is in good agreement with the gravitational measurement.
 Another way of exploring the interior of Earth can be the use of diffraction patterns produced by the coherent scattering of neutrinos with the Earth's matter, but this is not feasible with the present technology~\cite{Fortes:2006}.